 How to Sell Art on Facebook

-Plenty of artists sell plenty of art on Facebook, but selling art on Facebook and other social networking websites involves more than loading your page up with images and waiting for sales to roll in.
+Plenty of artists sell plenty of art on Facebook, but selling art on Facebook and other social media platforms involves more than loading your page up with images and waiting for sales to roll in.
 Not only do you have to make a good case for yourself and your art, but you also have to be active and consistent in how you get the word out, attract an audience and work to cultivate a loyal following.
 It's not enough for people to simply know you're there; they need reasons to come back for more... and more... and more.
 Here's a list of tips and pointers to help maximize your chances for success, grow a fan base and sell more art:

 * Make sure your art is organized into galleries of related works.
 Way too many artists dump all kinds of art into their photo albums with no curatorial oversight whatsoever.
 Dividing your art into groups, series or categories not only makes it easier for your fans to click right to the types of art they want to see the most.
-Even more importantly, well organized art is easier for people to understand... especially those who are visiting your page for the first time.
+Even more importantly, well organized art is easier for people to appreciate and understand... especially those who are visiting your page for the first time.

 * Regularly update your page not only about your latest art adventures but also with fresh images.
 Posting new work and works-in-progress with reasonable regularity is a great way to show how productive you are and how serious and committed you are to being an artist.
 If you post updates or introduce new art only every once in a while, people won't have much reason to take you seriously or visit your page because hardly anything ever changes.

 * Make your entire page public.
 The reason you're on Facebook is to increase the audience for your art.
-Don't limit that potential by making sections of your page private, not allowing people to tag you, or otherwise restricting who can see, comment on, respond to, message or chat, or otherwise interact with you and your page.
+Don't limit that potential by making sections of your page private, not allowing people to tag you, or otherwise restricting who can see, comment on, post about, respond to, message or chat, or otherwise interact with you and your page.

 * Think of your page as an illustrated ongoing commentary on your progression and evolution as an artist.
 Make it a good read... and a good see.
 Develop a consistent storyline or narrative.
 Focus on your art-related activities, on what you're doing and how you're doing it... like what you're up to in the studio, your latest shows, recent sales, how you decide what to make next, the challenges you face while working on a new piece of art, where you go or what you listen to or read for inspiration, and so on.
 The best artist Facebook pages make people want to come back for more.
 Like a page-turner book or a great TV series, fans can't wait for the next exciting episode or adventure.

 * Make sure your posts relate to your art and art life in one way or another.
 In other words, stay on topic.
-Posts on unrelated subjects or aspects of your personal life that have nothing to do with art should probably go elsewhere, perhaps on a personal page viewable only by friends and relatives.
+Posts on unrelated subjects or aspects of your personal life that have nothing to do with art should probably go elsewhere, perhaps on a personal page viewable only by close friends and relatives.
 If you do decide to post off-topic, make sure you provide enough in the way of explanation so your art fans can understand.

 * Get people involved with your life as an artist.
 Post images of your art along with descriptions or comments that encourage discussion and invite others to respond.
-Whenever possible, relate your art or artistic perspective to larger ideas, issues, concepts, beliefs, philosophies.
+When possible, relate your art or artistic perspective to larger ideas, issues, concepts, beliefs, philosophies.
 Connect your art up with topics we can all appreciate or identify with, or experiences we all share.
 The more people engage with your posts, the better.
 When people comment on or share your posts, those comments and shares appear on their pages.
 People who don't know you will be exposed to your posts, and if they find them interesting, will likely click over to your page.
-If they like what they see when they get there, they might "friend" you, message you or otherwise start to follow what you're up to.
+If they like what they see when they get there, they might "friend" you, message you or start to follow what you're up to.
 This is the Facebook equivalent of the "ripple effect," of expanding your circles of friends and contacts, and people's awareness of your art.
 In the long run, it's how you attract new collectors.

 * Whenever you post an image of your latest art, say something about it.
 Briefly introduce it.
 This is essential, especially for people who are seeing it for the first time.
-Provide enough background information or explanatory so that people who like the way it looks, but who may not know you, will have a better understanding of what it represents and who you are as an artist.
+Briefly provide enough background information or explanatory so that people who like the way it looks, but who may not know you, will have a better understanding of what it represents and who you are as an artist.
 Descriptions or comments always deepen people's experiences of your art.
 One to three sentences will do it in most cases.

 * Give people reasons to want to own your art.
 Present it in ways that make it more than just another pretty picture or decorative object.
 Is there a story behind it?
 What inspired you to make it?
-What does it mean or communicate or represent.
+What does it mean or communicate or represent?
 Give it a significance and value that extends beyond the visual.
-Anyone can buy a good looking piece of art anywhere, but as for one that enriches, fulfills or has meaning beyond the visual, art like that is a lot more difficult to find.
+Anyone can buy a nice looking piece of art anywhere, but as for one that enriches, fulfills or has meaning beyond the visual, art like that is a lot more difficult to find.
 The more deeply people connect with your art and what it stands for, the greater the chances they'll want to make it a part of their lives.

-* Facebook is a great way to drive traffic to your website.
+* Facebook is also a great way to drive traffic to your website.
 Your website is where you control the show, where you present your art at its absolute best, where there are no distractions, outside interference or reasons for people to leave and go elsewhere (like there are on Facebook).
 So learn how to link your Facebook posts and images of your art directly to pages your website so people can click over as easily and effortlessly as possible.
 If you can't figure out how to do this yourself, contact your website's tech support or the people who built it and ask.

 * Don't post images of your art with no accompanying descriptions, explanations or text (this is the worst way to present work).
 Far too many artists post image after image after image of their art without saying a thing about it.
-I go to these pages and all I see is "My art" "My art" "My art" "My art" and all I'm thinking is, "Great... another artist is making more art."
+I go to these pages and all I see is "My art" "My art" "My art" "My art" and all I'm thinking is, "Great... another artist made another piece of art."
 Even brief descriptions or explanations deepen people's appreciation and understanding of the work.